CodingTumbleweed/blog/_posts/2019/2019-03-13-dependency-injection-simplified-part-2.md

 - Unity
 ---

 In [Part 1](/blog/design_pattern/dependency-injection-simplified-part-1/) of this series, we refactored the code for serialization to make it decoupled using dependency injection.
-This saves us a lot for work in future when there's a change request.
+This makes dealing with new requirement changes and code maintainability, a lot more easier.
 In this part, we are going to do the same using **Unity**, a popular framework for dependency injection.
 Unity framework implements dependency injection in 2 parts:

 1. **Registration:**

    First you register an interface with it's desired associated class.
-This is how you tell Unity which object of a class to instantiate for a particular interface.
-Registration is typcially done at the start of program.
+This is how you tell Unity which object of a class to instantiate (among all classes implementing an interface) for a particular interface.
+Registration is typically done at the start of program.

-2. **Resolution: **
+2. **Resolution:**
     This is the part where you resolve an  interface to get an object of class associated with it.
-Note that you can associate an interface with either a single class or multiple classes.
+Note that you can associate an interface with either a *single* class or *multiple* classes.
 In latter case, you need to give all associations a name to identify them. we will use named registration in our example below.

 Now lets start by installing Unity through nuget package manager console: